S3-working-group/s3-practical-guide/docs/all.md

 #### Clarify the why

 Being effective begins with getting clear about why you want to do something and establishing an approximate idea of what it is you want to achieve.
-Defining why the organization exists and the objectives it’s trying to achieve helps everyone understand more about what they are working toward and about how they can contribute in a meaningful way.
-Without this clarity, it’s hard for individuals to contextualize their work in the bigger picture.
-It’s also harder to qualify and quantify what brings value and in which ways.
+Defining why the organization exists and the objectives it's trying to achieve helps everyone understand more about what they are working toward and about how they can contribute in a meaningful way.
+Without this clarity, it's hard for individuals to contextualize their work in the bigger picture.
+It's also harder to qualify and quantify what brings value and in which ways.

 #### Keep your options open